 Pointing to development opportunities being created by global advances in information and communication technology, Wooding shared that technology adoption, application and implementation has to be “packaged within a forcefully discussed and defined movement to a new identify – birthed by leadership foresight”.
 The main issue facing the Caribbean region, Wooding stated, is “more a challenge of paradigm than of technical possibility.”

-Wooding, who also serves as an Internet Strategist with the US-based non-profit, Packet Clearing House, drew from his international experience, providing several regional and international examples to highlight the threats and dangers facing Caribbean society.
+Wooding, who also serves as an Internet Strategist with the US-based non-profit, Packet Clearing House, provided several regional and international examples to highlight the threats and dangers facing Caribbean society.
 He called on the high-level audience, drawn from a wide cross-section of the society, to combine policy and strategy with practical mechanisms for drawing on the creative capacity resident in the region’s human resource.
 He used the success of the Caribbean Telecommunications Union’s Caribbean ICT Roadshow as an example of how new awareness could be brought to policy makers in support of regional innovation and new economic activity.

 “The Caribbean now faces a vital opportunity to invest in socially relevant technology development.
 The time is now for the region to devise real, creative, indigenous solutions to the challenges we face,” he stated.